blessinvarkey/musings/posts/Scrum/15-07-2021-user-stories-and-story-points.md

 ## Why do we need User Stories

-_"You build what I asked for, but its not what I need"_
+_"You built what I asked for, but its not what I need"_

 Stories are easier to remember.
 Mike Cohn's [video](https://www.youtube.com/watch?v=6q5-cVeNjCE) on user stories.